Grovedale Little Athletics.

 The Geelong Little Athletics year is broken into two seasons - Track and Field and Cross Country.

 Track and Field

-The Geelong Little Athletics Track and Field season commences in October and runs through to March the following year.
+The Geelong Little Athletics Track and Field season commences on Saturday 2nd October and runs through to March the following year.
 Competitions are staged at Landy Field on a Saturday morning commencing at 8:15am and run until about midday.
-Club registration is $165 per child - this includes the weekly payment and all Geelong Championship entries.
+Club registration is $165 per child - this includes the weekly competition and all Geelong Championship entries.
 The Geelong Centre operates on a three program system .
 Athletes in the age groups under 8 to under 15 can compete in up to five events each week, while under 6 and 7 athletes participate in the On Track program.

 Geelong Championships are held for Relays, Multi-event and Track and Field events.